 About the structure and biological function of EOdS

 Structure.
-Omega-hydroxy-fatty acid [EO] dihydro-sphingosine [dS] ceramides (CER[EOdS], or EOdS) are a subclass of ceramides.
+Omega-hydroxy-fatty acid [EO] dihydro-sphingosine [dS] ceramides (CER[EOdS], or EOdS) belong to the group of ceramide lipids within the sphingolipids.
 Their structure consists of a sphingoid base, specifically dihydrosphingosine, and a fatty acid.
 The fatty acid is an ω-hydroxy fatty acid and “elongated” by a further fatty acid via an ester bond.
 The fatty acid can be of variable length, hydroxylated, and contain double bonds.

 Function.
 The biological function of omega-hydroxy-dihydrosphingosines mostly revolves around skin health where they serve mainly structural roles.
 EOdS ceramides are critical to the formation of the lamellar phase of the epidermal barrier which prevents trans-epidermal water loss but also protects from the environment.
 Imbalanced skin ceramides can contribute or lead to the development of skin conditions.
 In general, reduced levels of omega-hydroxy ceramides are linked to dry skin and psoriasis.

 |Structural details||species level|

 |Device||Q Exactive Orbitrap (280.000 Res)|

 |Lipidomics data||pmol & mol%|

 TAG, DAG, AdS, AS, AP, AH, NdS, NS, NP, NH, EOdS, EOS, EOP, EOH, Chol, CE

 Lipotype is the leading lipidomics service provider for industry and academia.
 Order your service, send your samples, get your data.

 You want to inquire lipid analysis for your project or ask questions about Lipotype Shotgun Lipidomics?